TinyStepper

 3. Gather a stack of favourite picture books

-4. Bring a flashlight and show your child how to shine it on the pages
+4. Bring a torch and show your child how to shine it on the pages

 5. Climb inside together and get settled